Click to start searching

 Intellectual property is property that results from intellectual and creative efforts.
 Ownership rights attach to intellectual property.

-Your community organisation’s intellectual property is an asset and identifier and also protects the organisation’s rights.
+Your community organisation’s intellectual property is because intellectual property is an asset and identifier and also protects the organisation’s rights.

 Your organisation’s intellectual property is what differentiates you from other organisations.
 It is important, valuable and worth protecting.